A brief outlook on The Indian textile industry

 This sector is looked upon as the largest producer of textile products.
 In terms of employment opportunities, the sector employs a maximum number of people in the entire industry, around a mind-boggling one million workers.
 According to the latest estimates by the Ministry of Textiles, the total number of mills in this sector stood at 1818.
 The full capacity of all these mills is to

-* 35.37 million spindles and * 0.45 million rotors In between April -December 2009, the production of cloth made from artificial fiber accelerated by 21.3 percent.
+* 35.37 million spindles and * 0.45 million rotors Between April and December 2009, the production of cloth made from artificial fiber accelerated by 21.3 percent.

 The Spun Yarn industry can further be segregated into two sub-sectors:-

-• Cotton Yarn Manufacturing industry: The production is directly related to cotton production year-on-year, whose output largely depends on the vagaries of nature.
-Therefore, it is widely observed that the production rate in this sector, more often than not, fluctuates.
+• Cotton Yarn Manufacturing industry: Production is directly related to cotton production year-on-year, whose output largely depends on the vagaries of nature.
+Therefore, it is widely observed that the production rate in this sector fluctuates more often than not.

 The industry is growing at an unprecedented speed, and the production rate in this sector has accelerated consistently.
 Between 1999 and 2005, the capacity of this sector increased between 80 and 93 percent.

-The organized sector is going through a rough patch, and the reason cited is the structural setup’s tweaking.
-The weaving sector has been separated from the spinning industry, causing the rise of power of a decentralized nature.
-In recent years, the production capacity of the organized sector plummeted by 0.54 lakh between March 2000 and January 2007.
+The organized sector is going through a rough patch, and the reason cited is the tweaking of the structural setup.
+The weaving sector has been separated from the spinning industry, causing the rise of decentralized power.
+In recent years, the production capacity of the organized industry plummeted by 0.54 lakh between March 2000 and January 2007.

 Nonetheless, the organized sector seems to be fairing better than the unorganized one, with a yearly growth rate of almost 5.4 percent.